ArdanaLabs/ardana-dollar/utxo-design.md

 - fee/collateral UTXO remainder -> user Wallet
 - deposit UTXO -> Governance Validator script (consolidated)
 - GovernanceState token -> Governance Validator script (increment `GovernanceState.stakeTotal` by `DepositAct.amount`)
-- UserStakeDetail Token (MINTED?) -> Governance Validator script (increment `UserStakeDetail.amountStaked` by `DepositAct.amount` OR mint fresh with `DepositAct.amount` as the initial value (other values should be initialized to defaults).
+- UserStakeDetail Token (MINTED?) -> Governance Validator script (increment `UserStakeDetail.amountStaked` by `DepositAct.amount` OR mint fresh with `DepositAct.amount` as the initial value (other values should be initialized to defaults, `UserStakeDetail.address` should match `DepositAct.address`).

 ### WithdrawAct

 Purpose: The user removes $DANA from their staked totals , may burn UserStakeDetail.

 Validation Rules:
-- if UserStakeDetail does not exist for the user's address, fail.
+- if UserStakeDetail for the user's address is not included in the tx, fail.
 - if amount specified in WithdrawAct.amount is greater than the balance of the `UserStakeDetail.amount`, fail
-- transaction must be signed by `UserStakeDetail.address`
+- transaction must be signed by `UserStakeDetail.address` if it is a PubKeyHash, or include a utxo from the validator if it is a ValidatorHash.
 - if `UserStakeDetail.lockedUntil` is a future PosixTime, fail.
 - if the UserStakeDetail token is being burned, then the user `WithdrawAct.amount` must equal `UserStakeDetail.amountStaked` and vice versa, the token must be burned they are equal.
+This is because the user's staked amount will be zero and we shouldn't keep unneccessary data/utxos around.

 *known issue: locking mechanisms expected to change*